 I don’t like asparagus.
 Are there other options?

 I’ve seen similar recipes use green beans.
 You’ll need to blanch them before adding to the packets.

-If you love asparagus though, here’s my most popular healthy salad featuring it on Pinterest!
+If you love asparagus, here’s my most popular healthy salad on Pinterest featuring it.

 Is this pesto salmon recipe keto friendly and low carb?

 If you use storebought pesto like I do, it is fairly keto and low carb.
 If you are in the strict stages of these diets, you can further lower the carbs by researching the nutrition labels or making homemade.

 Pile it on, wrap it up, pop it in the oven.
 What healthy meal could be easier?